Council committee discusses street naming policy

-How streets are named in honor of someone was discussed at length at the Oneonta Common Council Quality of Life and Infrastructure Committee meeting held Monday, March 27.
+How streets are named in honor of someone was discussed at length at the Oneonta Common Council Quality of Life and Infrastructure Committee meeting on Monday, March 27.

 During the Jan.
-30, meeting, it was decided a policy needed to be created to answer questions from the public about criteria and fees associated with the sign.
+30, meeting, it was decided a policy needed to be created to answer questions for the public about the criteria and fees associated with the sign.

-Rissberger said he took information from some other cities' policies and came up with a draft policy.
+Rissberger said he took information from some other cities’ policies and came up with a draft.
 The committee discussed the policy and made changes to it during the meeting.

 Mark Davies, D-Second Ward, had concerns about the number of streets that could be named in a given year.
 The draft policy said two people per ward per year could be recognized for 10 years.
 “I think we should cut that down,” he said.

 Len Carson, R-Fifth Ward, suggested having a nomination deadline.
-He asked Director of Public Works Chris Yacobucci what month would be the best for nominations to be submitted by and Yacobucci answered, January.
+He asked Director of Public Works Chris Yacobucci what month would be the best for this deadline, and Yacobucci answered January.

 It was decided to have Rissberger make changes and send the draft policy to City Attorney David Merzig for review.